eclab/grains/README.md

 A USB Router, Note Distributor, MPE breakout, and MIDI filter.

 Status: All current modes are working.
-Lots of stuff, like USB MIDI clock, drum triggers, MIDI routing, MPE, note distribution, removing legato from Wonkystuff modules, CC injection from pots, creation of MIDI notes from gate/cv, etc.  There's also instructions for routing MIDI directly from GRAINS into your MB/1 or MASTER I/O via their TRS inputs, if you're daring and willing to accidently fry your MASTER I/O or MB/1.  :-)
+Lots of stuff, like USB MIDI clock, drum triggers, MIDI routing, MPE, note distribution, removing legato from Wonkystuff modules, CC injection from pots, creation of MIDI notes from gate/cv, etc.  There's also instructions for routing MIDI directly from GRAINS into your MB/1 or MASTER I/O via their TRS inputs, if you're daring and willing to accidentally fry your MASTER I/O or MB/1.  :-)

 ## Divvy